nsaunders/demitasse/guides/webpack.md

 1. Instead of importing `cssBindings` directly from Demitasse, we import the [custom version](#custom-cssbindings) created earlier.
 2. `prefix-loader` will prepend the `moduleId` to each class name, ID, and animation name that appears within the style sheet.
 3. `moduleId` is passed as a second `context` argument to `cssBindings`.
 Review the [custom `cssBindings` implementation](#custom-cssbindings) to see how we used `context`.
-4. Note that the namespace can be dropped from the class name and ID maps; e.g. we can just reference `classes.container` and our mapping function will provide the scoped name `"app___container"`.
+4. Note that the namespace can be dropped from the class name and ID maps; e.g. we can just reference `classes.container` and our mapping function will provide the scoped name `app___container`.

+## Conclusion

+Well done! ✋ We now have a system in place that provides typed bindings to CSS extracted at build time.
+Best of all, since we configured it ourselves instead of using an opaque plugin, we can continue to make adjustments with less fear of breaking code we don't control and/or might not understand.

+### Configuration next steps
+From here, you can configure Webpack to handle CSS as you normally would.
+For example:
+* You may be interested in adding [postcss-loader](https://github.com/webpack-contrib/postcss-loader) to the loader chain, the most popular use case being to apply [autoprefixer](https://github.com/postcss/autoprefixer).
+The only caveat is that PostCSS plugins which modify class name and ID selectors must be avoided.
+* Instead of [style-loader](https://github.com/webpack-contrib/style-loader), many projects use [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) to produce CSS files separate from the main JavaScript bundle.

+### Additional components
+Each time you add a new component to the application, just add a corresponding import to `src/css.ts`, remembering to include the `?css` query string in order to activate the Webpack CSS rule.